devraza/website/content/blog/home-server-security.md

 post, and the inspiration for this one came seemingly randomly - I hope someone finds this useful.

-[^1]: Naturally, you shouldn't just copy and paste the snippets into
+[^1]: Naturally, you shouldn't just copy and paste the snippets into your own config.
+Do your research first!